 The snug construction of modern homes also contributes majorly to inferior IAQ.
 Fixtures like weather stripping and storm doors are installed to decrease heating and cooling bills.
-However, they also block proper ventilation by keeping interior air in and outdoor air out.
-The outcome may be an increase of vapors in your house.
+However, they also stop proper ventilation by keeping inside air in and outdoor air out.
+The outcome could be an increase of fumes in your house.

 Poor IAQ can be a direct or indirect cause of various health problems.
-Medical experts have determined that nearly half of all illnesses are caused or worsened by indoor air pollution.
+Medical experts have found that nearly half of all illnesses are caused or irritated by indoor air pollution.

-Chemicals in your home can create flu-like symptoms such as headaches, nausea and respiratory sensitivity.
-It can also worsen allergies and asthma.
+Vapors inside your home can create flu-like symptoms such as headaches, nausea and respiratory sensitivity.
+It can also trigger allergies and asthma.

-Adequate ventilation also plays an important role in enhancing indoor air quality, as it lowers the level of indoor pollutants.
+Adequate ventilation also is an important factor in bettering indoor air quality, as it lowers the amount of indoor pollutants.